Week 1 Bradford's Rich, Cam's Changing, Eli's Year

 First, how does one come up with such a creative idea?
 Is it an all-night brain-buster?
 Does it pop into your head while you’re in the shower?
 Does it come to you in a dream, jostling you awake in the dead of night and sending you scrambling for a pencil and paper before the inspiration slips away and vanishes into the ether?

 And with the wide range of anti-Goodell apparel available, who is the market for this shirt?
-Bostonites who happen to have BMed themselves nearby and are looking for a garment to either wrap around their waste, or perhaps step their legs through the arm holes and wear as pants?
+Bostonites who happen to have BMed themselves nearby and are looking for a garment to either wrap around their waist (or waste), or perhaps step their legs through the arm holes and wear as pants?

 Anyway, even if Roger Goodell ran over your dog or upper-decked your guest bathroom—and really, even if he did—don’t buy this shirt.